yukichenyunchi/scRNAseq-atopic-dermatitis-ILCs/README.md

 ## 🔗 Data Access

-**Note:** This project presents a reanalysis of publicly available scRNA-seq data. **Raw data files are not included** in this repository.
+**Note:** This project presents a reanalysis of publicly available scRNA-seq data.
+Raw data files are not included in this repository.
-The dataset can be accessed via its **GEO accession number**, which is provided in the relevant analysis script.
+The dataset can be accessed via its GEO accession number, which is provided in the relevant analysis script.

 ---